 Krang is a smaller expansion, adding one more playable Mage Knight.
 Krang comes with his own deed deck and skill set.

 Shades of Tezla is the second large expansion.
-It introduces two factions (a whole new concept of play with faction tokens you can collect and give you special powers, sites, reference cards and markers), new enemy tokens, actions cards and seventh playable hero, Braevalar with his deed deck and personal skills.
+It introduces two factions (a whole new concept of play with faction tokens you can collect and give you special powers, sites, reference cards, and markers), new enemy tokens, action cards, and the seventh playable hero, Braevalar with his deed deck and personal skills.

 No less than sixteen new scenarios are included utilizing all the added material.

 Five dual-color cards.
 A promotional package of five new cards: four action cards and one artifact.
-A cherry on top.
+The cherry on top.

-As a bonus of the Ultimate Edition, you get those Dual-Colored Cards expansion, that is otherwise impossible to get.
-Not to mention that you now have everything Mage Knight related packed in the same box.
+As a bonus of the Ultimate Edition, you get those Dual-Colored Cards expansion, which is otherwise impossible to get.
+Not to mention that you now have everything Mage Knight-related packed in the same box.
 Oh, and the rules are rewritten, too.